Skip Navigation

 1. Have your tissue type checked more completely.
 Although your tissue type seems to match, it needs to match the patient's tissue at a detailed level.

 3. Receive a physical exam.
-If you agree to donate, a doctor will examine you to ensure that donating is safe for you as well as the patient.
+If you agree to donate, a doctor will examine you to ensure that donating is safe for both you and the patient.

 The patient’s doctor chooses the type of donation—bone marrow or PBSC—based on what will give the best transplant results for this patient.